The Doctrine Of Election

+Our study group recently had a lesson on the “doctrine of election”.
+Many of us were confused to the point that we are going to continue the teaching next week.
 Can you please shed some light on this subject?
-The teaching seems to state that God has pre-chosen those who will be saved “before the foundations of earth” and that would seem to leave out everyone else.
-On the other hand we know God is a just God and would not create people that had no chance of being saved.
+We were told that God chose those who will be saved “before the foundations of earth” and everyone who wasn’t chosen then has no hope.
+We know God is a just God and would not create people who had no chance of being saved.
+Can you help?

-A. The Doctrine of Election is a misapplication of Scripture that began by confusing Israel and the Church.
+The Doctrine of Election is a misapplication of Scripture that began by confusing Israel and the Church.
 It’s clear that Israel was chosen by a sovereign act of God.
 There was nothing to commend Abraham and his descendants above the other nations.
 In Deut.
 7:7-8 Moses told the Israelites: “The LORD did not set his affection on you and choose you because you were more numerous than other peoples, for you were the fewest of all peoples.
 But it was because the LORD loved you and kept the oath he swore to your forefathers that he brought you out with a mighty hand and redeemed you from the land of slavery, from the power of Pharaoh king of Egypt.”

-But when it comes to the church, the Bible has this to say,
+But when it comes to the Church, the Bible has this to say,

 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.”
 (Matt.
 7:7-8)